paion-data/.github/profile/README.md

 We believe that our culture is an essential part of our identity.
 As both a data-driven and open group, our culture defines us and influences how we interact with the world.
 It is reflected in our products and services, but also in the way we live, work, and play.

+### 🌟 We Make It Our Product Before It Becomes Customer's Product 🌟

+If it's not a solution for us, it won't be a one for anybody else.
+We believe **WE are customers/users first**, because that's the only way for us to **love what we are doing** and **make users love what we make**

 ### 🌟 Human Communications 🌟

 We never text message people sitting next to us.